SilverIce/JContainers/JC.md

 All functions returning new container return zero identifier.
 For. ex `JValue.readFromFile("")` returns 0 because of invalid file path.
 Zero identifier means non-existing object.
 It’s ok to pass it into other functions - in that case function will return default value.

-All functions that read container contents (such as getFlt, solveFlt, getStr, count, allKeys and etc) return default value.
-In case function returns integer or float - default value is 0, string or form - None, container identifier - 0.
+All functions that read container contents (such as `getFlt`, `solveFlt`, `getStr`, `count`, `allKeys` and etc) return default value.
+In case function returns integer or float - default value is 0, string or form - `None`, container identifier - 0.

 ### Object persistence